tarwn/lessthandot-hugo/blogs/content/posts/2013-10-14-angularjs-vs-knockout-modules-and-di-6.md

 ## Modules in AngularJS

-The ability to define [modules][3] is built into AngularJS, but it doesn&#8217;t include an asynchronous loading option, so when we get to that point we&#8217;ll be including the external library [script.js][4].
+The ability to define [modules][3] is built into AngularJS, but it doesn't include an asynchronous loading option, so when we get to that point we'll be including the external library [script.js][4].

 ### AngularJS Simple Dependency Injection Example